rotembcohen/haaretzpass/README.md

 **Instructions:**

-A. Download and install crx file (open [Extensions Page](chrome://extensions) on Chrome, drag and drop the file)
+A. Download and install the crx file (open chrome://extensions on Chrome, drag and drop the file)

 B. A green Haaretz icon would appear in your browser toolbar.